DianaAtef/ITI-Java-Course-Project-Final/README.md

 ## Description of the  project files attached
-There are two fils >>  1- Web service.
+There are two fils ( Both were implemented on Intilij Ultimate Version: 2021.1.3)>>  1- Web service.
 2- Tester client.
+Java version is 8
+The JDK version is 1.8

-To use this project you have to run the service fisrt and put the path of the project in the specific line of the tester client files. you ccan test the client by typing
+> To use this project you have to run the service fisrt and put the path of the project in the specific line of the tester client project.